RedisLabs/redislabs-docs/content/contribution-guide.md

 Just to get you started, here is a simple explanation of how to contribute content to the docs.

-## Edit in GitHub vs. Open an Issue
+## Edit in GitHub vs. open an issue

 If you see a problem on a page, either with content or formatting, and you think you can fix it, you can click on the **Edit on GitHub** link, [edit the page, and submit the change]({{< relref "/editing-guide.md" >}}).